johnlacomba/Game-SpaceTradingSim/PRODUCTION_READY.md

 - Verify firewall settings
 - Ensure no other services on ports 80/443

-Your Space Trader application is now production-ready! 🎉
+Your Sphere of Influence application is now production-ready! 🎉